 Mortgage insurance makes its mark

 Mortgage insurance often gets a bad rap.
-But according to new data, it actually helped more than 1 million Americans either purchase a home or refinance their mortgage loan last year.Show Me Today's Rates (Jul 15th, 2019)
+But according to new data, it actually helped more than 1 million Americans either purchase a home or refinance their mortgage loan last year.Verify your new rate (Sep 22nd, 2019)

 30 million mortgages and counting